InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 Consent string not available: The new vendor's consent macro will need to be added to the redirect, so the vendor receiving the call can request the consent string.

 ### Vendor IDs be assigned when an intermediary forwards requests
 When forwarding the request, the intermediary should obtain the TC String and replace the consent macro with the consent string before redirecting.
-This is typically done on the server side, where a call to retrieve the consent string can be made.
+Typically this is done by the intermediary by making a JS call on the client to optain the TS String.

 ### Vendor IDs be assigned when an intermediary forwards and processes requests
 When forwarding and processing the request, the intermediary should obtain the TC string and replace the consent macro with the consent string before redirecting.
-This is typically done on the server side, where a call to retrieve the consent string can be made.
+Typically this is done by the intermediary by making a JS call on the client to optain the TS String.

 ## Related resources<a name="resources"></a>
 A v2 consent string encoder/decoder is available in the new combined GPP/TCF encoder/decoder here: https://iabgpp.com/#/.